electrode-io/electrode-native/docs/cli/create-miniapp.md

 `--skipNpmCheck`

-* Skip the check ensuring package does not already exists in NPM registry.
+* Skip the check ensuring package does not already exists in npm registry.
 * **Default** The value defaults to false.

 `--manifestId <manifestId>`